developerdizzle/valerie/README.md

 ```

-Built-in functions use currying to allow options and custom error messages to be set.
+Built-in rules use currying to allow options and custom error messages to be set.
 You can follow this technique like so:

 ```js
 const divisibleBy = (divisor, message = 'divisibleBy') => {